dgraph-io/dgraph/wiki/content/enterprise-features/index.md

   }
 }
 ```
-and the output should include the users in the group, as well as the permissions the
+and the output should include the users in the group, as well as the permissions, the
 group's ACL rules, e.g.
 ```json
 {